rfabbri/pavilion-multiview-3d-dataset/README.md

 ## Generating your own video sequence with camera ground truth

 You can generate another video sequence or re-render at higher resolution to generate your own ground truth.
-Ask [Ric Fabbri](http://rfabbri.github.io).
 Beware!
-Rendering these videos can take several days.
+Rendering these videos can take *several* days.
+Use multple threads, use your GPU if it has more than 2GB memory and you can also set up a blender render farm for distributed rendering in a network.
+This is all basically required in case you need higher resolution videos.

+Open the file 3d/full/pavillon_barcelone_*-cam-baked-*.blend (stars mean widlcard) in Blender.
+Then, to the right there will be a pane box with multiple tabs with icons.
+Click on the tab with the camera icon.
+Then under "Dimensions" set your render resolution (50% was used for the chair sequence).
+Under "Performance", tune the number of threads, play with the tile size.
+Then under "Render", click the Animation button.
+It will render the entire video.

+Ask [Ric Fabbri](http://rfabbri.github.io) for further details.

 ## Version